Staudt: Clay quarrying

 As in the area as a whole, there is clay quarrying in Staudt.
 The biggest company that processes clay and that lies in Staudt is Osmose, which manufactures ceramic products.

 Transport

+Staudt is connected to the public bus transport through the lines 459, 463, 481, 482 and 958.

+Staudt is located in the fare zone number 414 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

-Staudt is only two kilometres from both the towns of Montabaur and Wirges, as well as the nationally important roads Bundesstraße 255 and the A 3 (Cologne-Frankfurt).
+The town also is only two kilometres from both the towns of Montabaur and Wirges, as well as the nationally important roads Bundesstraße 255 and the A 3 (Cologne-Frankfurt).
 Limburg an der Lahn and Koblenz are each twenty minutes’ drive away, and Cologne and Frankfurt may be reached in one hour.

-At the border to Bannberscheid, the former train stop of Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), was located, nowadays this line is only in service for fright traffic.
+At the border to Bannberscheid, the former train stop of Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), was located, was located, nowadays this line between Montabaur and Wallmerod is only in service for fright traffic, from Fehl-Ritzhausen to Rennerod station touristic Railbike tours take place organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ), special train rides from Montabaur to Wallmerod took place in 2005, 2006, 2007 and 2010.

 The nearest accesses to train services are at Wirges and Dernbach on the Limburg-Staffel–Siershahn railway.

+The industrial area of Staudt also is located close to Heiligenroth industrial area, where the trains of the Limburg-Staffel - Siershahn railway (RB29) pass very close, although no train stop has been constructed yet.

 The InterCityExpress railway station at Montabaur is only two kilometres away; travel time to either Cologne or Frankfurt is only 30 minutes.